kserve/kserve/docs/samples/batcher/basic/README.md

 # Inference Batcher Demo

-We first create a sklearn predictor with a batcher.
+We first create a pytorch predictor with a batcher.
 The "maxLatency" is set to a big value (5000.0 milliseconds) to make us be able to observe the batching process.

 ```
 apiVersion: "serving.kubeflow.org/v1alpha2"
 kind: "InferenceService"
 metadata:
-  name: "sklearn-iris"
+  name: "pytorch-cifar10"
 spec:
   default:
     predictor:
       minReplicas: 1
       batcher:
         maxBatchSize: "32"
-        maxLatency: "5000.0"
+        maxLatency: "1.0"
         timeout: "60"
-      sklearn:
+      pytorch:
-        storageUri: "gs://kfserving-samples/models/sklearn/iris"
+        storageUri: "gs://kfserving-samples/models/pytorch/cifar10/"
 ```

 Let's apply this yaml:

 ```
-kubectl create -f sklearn-batcher.yaml
+kubectl create -f pytorch-batcher.yaml
 ```

-We can now send 2 requests to the sklearn model under 2 ssh terminal tabs.
+We can now send requests to the pytorch model using hey.
 Use `kfserving-ingressgateway` as your `INGRESS_GATEWAY` if you are deploying KFServing as part of Kubeflow install, and not independently.

 ```
-MODEL_NAME=sklearn-iris
+MODEL_NAME=pytorch-cifar10
-INPUT_PATH=@./iris-input.json
+INPUT_PATH=@./input.json
 INGRESS_GATEWAY=istio-ingressgateway
 CLUSTER_IP=$(kubectl -n istio-system get service $INGRESS_GATEWAY -o jsonpath='{.status.loadBalancer.ingress[0].ip}')
-SERVICE_HOSTNAME=$(kubectl get inferenceservice sklearn-iris -o jsonpath='{.status.url}' | cut -d "/" -f 3)
+SERVICE_HOSTNAME=$(kubectl get inferenceservice pytorch-cifar10 -o jsonpath='{.status.url}' | cut -d "/" -f 3)
-curl -v -H "Host: ${SERVICE_HOSTNAME}" http://$CLUSTER_IP/v1/models/$MODEL_NAME:predict -d $INPUT_PATH -H "Content-Type: application/json"
+hey -z 10s -c 5 -m POST -host "${SERVICE_HOSTNAME}" -H "Content-Type: application/json" -D ./input.json "http://$CLUSTER_IP/v1/models/$MODEL_NAME:predict"
 ```

 The request will go to the batcher container first, and then the batcher container will do batching and send the batching request to the predictor container.